forwardemail/forwardemail.net/app/views/faq/index.md

 16. Once it arrives, copy and paste the verification code at the prompt you received in the previous step
 17. Once you've done that, go back to the email and click the link to "confirm the request".
 You need to do this step and the previous step for the email to be correctly configured.
 18. Done!

-## Why do my emails have "no-reply@forwardemail.net" as part of the FROM address

-This is to ensure that emails land in the inbox as opposed to the spam folder.
-We DO add a custom "Reply-To" header, so when recipients click "Reply" on your email - they send their email to the correct address and name.
-Once we implement ARC signatures (we are waiting on a majority of email providers to adopt it) then we should be able to remove the "Friendly From" rewrite, and your users will no longer see "no-reply" in the FROM.
-Subscribe [to this GitHub issue](https://github.com/forwardemail/free-email-forwarding/issues/137) for updates.
-You will not need to do any re-configuration once this feature is added.

 ## Can I just use this email forwarding service as a "fallback" or "fallover" MX server